Liu Xiang (hurdler)

 Liu Xiang (刘翔 (劉翔, Liú Xiáng); born July 13, 1983) is a Chinese former 110 meter hurdler.
 Liu is an Olympic gold medalist and world champion.
 His 2004 Olympic gold medal was China's first Olympic gold medal in men's athletics.

 Liu is one of China's most successful athletes and has emerged as a cultural icon.
 On top of being the only male athlete in history to be the 110-metre hurdles world record holder, world champion, and Olympic champion, Liu remains the Olympic record holder for the men's 110-metre hurdles with a time of 12.91 seconds he set at the 2004 Athens Olympics.
 He was the favorite to win another gold in the 110 metre hurdles at the 2008 Beijing Olympics, but had to withdraw from competition at the last moment after a false start and aggravation to a previously unrevealed injury.
-Again a gold medal favourite in the 110 metre hurdles at the 2012 London Olympics, he pulled his Achilles tendon while attempting to clear the first hurdle in the heats.
+Again a gold medal favourite in the 110 metre hurdles at the 2012 London Olympics, he tore his Achilles tendon while attempting to clear the first hurdle in the heats.
 On 7 April 2015, he announced his retirement on Sina Weibo.